Putin urges measures to protect trade group from Ukraine fallout

 Ukraine's new leaders want to sign the EU trade deal, and the United States and European Union are threatening to impose sanctions on Russia over what they say is its seizure of Ukraine's Crimea region and its warning it could invade Ukraine.

 Putin also said the three nations need to work out ways to support the Ukrainian economy.
-Russia has suspended release of a $15 billion (8 billion pounds) bailout Putin promised Yanukovich in December, and
+Russia has suspended release of a $15 billion bailout Putin promised Yanukovich in December, and

-the EU said on Wednesday it was ready to provide Ukraine 11 billion euros (8 billion pounds) over the next couple of years.
+the EU said on Wednesday it was ready to provide Ukraine 11 billion euros ($15 billion) over the next couple of years.

 (Reporting Darya Korsunskaya; Writing by Alexei Anishchuk; Editing by Steve Gutterman and Giles Elgood)